What are headaches?

 Primary headaches are not caused by an underlying pathology or disease.
 Primary headaches are benign, more common, and can be broken down into three categories: cluster, tension, and migraine headaches.

 Secondary headaches are associated with a pre-existing pathology causing the pain, which may be benign or malignant of origin.
 There are many causes of secondary headaches that should be excluded by a headache specialist before assuming a headache is of primary origin.
-Some of the more severe causes that require immediate treatment are:
+Some of the more severe cases that require immediate treatment are:

 - Intracranial hemorrhages/ hematomas